Tamir198/Cool-RestApi/README.md

 And live container as well (it will run on the same port as the localhost so you may need to close your local server first):

 ![image](https://github.com/Tamir198/Cool-RestApi/assets/34707669/acd5a375-1b66-4747-a12c-7b0f84433257)

----

-#### Please note:

-I wanted to make it easy for you to test this, so the validation of the JWT is using a variable  `const secretKey = 'your-secret-key';`.

-If this were production code, I would have placed the secretKey inside an .env file.